Mahana (film)

-Mahana is a 2016 New Zealand drama film directed by Lee Tamahori, and written by John Collee, based on the novel Bulibasha: King of the Gypsies by Witi Ihimaera.
-It was released as The Patriarch outside New Zealand.
+Mahana (released outside New Zealand as The Patriarch) is a 2016 New Zealand period drama film directed by Lee Tamahori and written by John Collee, based on Witi Ihimaera's 2005 novel Bulibasha: King of the Gypsies.
+It stars Temuera Morrison, Nancy Brunning, Te Kohe Tuhaka, and Stephen Lovatt.

 The film tells the story of two rival Māori families, the Mahanas and the Poatas, whose enmity purportedly dates back to Tamihana Mahana falling in love with Ramona and rescuing her from her betrothed, Rupeni Poata, who she does not marry.
 By the late 1950s, Tamihana is the patriarch of the Mahana clan, running a successful sheep shearing family business, while his grandson Simeon chafes under his authoritarian rule.

 Plot

 In the late 1950s, patriarch Tamihana Mahana heads the Mahana clan, runs their successful sheep shearing family business in the Gisborne District, managing the family with an iron fist.
 En route to the funeral of an important contact, the Mahanas race against long-time rivals the Poatas to the church to secure a contract.

 As punishment for making snide remarks during the family's dinner grace prayer, Tamihana assigns grandson Simeon household chores.
 While cleaning his grandmother Ramona's study, he finds a photograph of her and Rupeni Poata.
 Later, when Simeon shows it to his mother Huria and his aunts, she chides him for digging into family history, insisting Ramona cannot stand Rupeni.
 Simeon later asks Ramona about the photograph, who avoids talking about it but remarks that "men fight for what they want".

 The following day, Tamihana tasks Simeon with transporting a slain sheep to family at a distant shearing station.
 On the way, he discovers Ramona's abandoned homestead.
 At the shearing station, Simeon discovers his grandfather sent him needlessly.
 When he vents his resentment towards his grandfather, his mother reminds him that Tamihana controls their livelihood.

 Tamihana later allows Simeon and his other grandchildren to go to the local cinema to see the Western film 3:10 to Yuma.
 The screening is disrupted when local youth Mihaere Poata rides his horse into the theatre.

 As chaos erupts, Poppy Poata sneaks a kiss with Simeon.
 The next day, he and his class take a school trip to the local courthouse.
 (At the time, the Māori language was not allowed in courtrooms, among other places.)
 One of the defendants is Mihaere Poata, who gets a two year prison sentence for criminal mischief.

 As Simeon's teacher Mr. McKenzie asks him to address the judge on behalf of the class, Simeon gives a heartfelt speech criticizing Mihaere's overly harsh punishment and the ban on Māori, rather than simply thanking him for allowing them to witness court proceedings.
 Outside the courthouse, Simeon's courage is praised by both his teacher and Rupeni Poata.